ObsidianRock/ObsidianPass/README.md

 # ObsidianPass

-Experiment password manager that syncs to dropbox
+Experimental password manager that syncs to dropbox

 ## Packages Used